 Eruku Church Attack: Man Questions Government’s Knowledge Of Terrorists’ Base, Post Trends

-- A Nigerian man has gone viral after making a bold statement upon watching an interview with one of Bola Tinubu’s aides
+• A Nigerian man made a bold statement after watching an interview of Bola Tinubu’s aide, Bayo Onanuga

-- In the interview, the aide explained how the government secured the release of all 38 kidnap victims, among other details
+• The aide explained how the government secured the release of all 38 kidnap victims, among other details in the interview

-- The man pointed out something he noticed from the interview and shared his thoughts in a post, which quickly gained attention
+• The man pointed out something he noticed and shared his thoughts in a post, which quickly gained attention

-The reaction of the man is coming after he watched a video of the exclusive chat of Bayo Onanuga with correspondents of Arise TV.
+The reaction of the man comes after he watched a video of the exclusive chat of Bayo Onanuga with correspondents of Arise TV.

 Source: Twitter